 A quorum of three members or fifty percent, whichever is higher, is required for a valid meeting of the Steering Committee.
 A Steering Committee member may appoint a proxy who is not already a voting member of the Steering Committee to vote on the member’s behalf when necessary.
 Unless otherwise specified in the Bylaws, all votes by the Steering Committee require a simple majority of votes cast.

 The Co-Chairs shall be the chief spokespeople of the organization.
-They shall work with the rest of the Steering Committee to facilitate all meetings of the organization as a whole, shall have responsibility for the overall management of the organization, and shall interpret the Bylaws, subject to appeal as described in Article XV.
-The Vice Chair shall act as deputy to the Co-Chairs and succeed to that position in the event that either Co-Chair resigns or otherwise is removed from office.
+They shall work with the rest of the Steering Committee to facilitate all meetings of the organization as a whole, shall have responsibility for the overall management of the organization, and shall interpret the Bylaws, subject to appeal as described in Article XIV.

 The Secretary shall be responsible for the functioning of the Chapter Coordination Committee and see that the administrative functions of the chapter are properly carried out, including maintaining accurate membership lists, keeping minutes and records of chapter meetings, maintaining communication channels utilized by DSA SF, and notifying the Steering Committee and the membership of all meetings.
 Part of this job includes attending CCC meetings and reporting back to the Steering Committee.